shorterzakhena/Cisco-Small-Business-Network/README.md

 **Network Topology**
 The screenshot below shows the completed network topology in Cisco Packet Tracer.
 The four PCs are connected to the switch, and the switch is connected to the router.

 **IP Address Configuration**
 I configured IP addresses on the four PCs so they could communicate with each other through the network.
 I also configured the router's interface with an IP address to serve as the default gateway for the PCs.

 **Connectivity Testing**
+After configuring the devices, I used the ping command to test connectivity between the PCs and verify that the network was working correctly.
+Ping Test